On a generalization of Lie($k$): a CataLAnKe theorem: Abstract

 \section{Abstract}

-We define a generalization of the free Lie algebra based on an $n$-ary commutator and call it the free LAnKe.
-We show that the action of the symmetric group $S_{2n-1}$ on the multilinear component with $2n-1$ generators is given by the representation $S^{2^{n-1}1}$, whose dimension is the $n$th Catalan number.
-An application involving Specht modules of staircase shape is presented.
-We also introduce a conjecture that extends the relation between the Whitehouse representation and $\lie(k)$.
+We initiate a study of the representation of the symmetric group on the multilinear component of an $n$-ary generalization of the free Lie algebra, which we call a free LAnKe.
+Our central result is that the representation of the symmetric group $S_{2n-1}$ on the multilinear component of the free LAnKe with $2n-1$ generators is given by an irreducible representation whose dimension is the $n$th Catalan number.
+This leads to a more general result on eigenspaces of a certain linear operator, which has additional consequences.
+We also obtain a new presentation of Specht modules of staircase shape as a consequence of our central result.